Security

 Brand site — creditcorpgroup.co.uk and creditcorp.uk

 This brand site has the smallest possible attack surface by design.
 It takes no applications, no payments, no contact-form submissions, no logins, no leads.
-The only data it processes is server request logs and (with consent) a single strictly-necessary cookie.
+The only data it processes is server request logs and one strictly-necessary cookie.

 HTTPS only